-- assessment of the fall zone (refer Vertical section: deep-water belay) - participant management ensures they do not interfere with each other's stability in access and take-off areas - the fall zone is clear of other people before each person slides - difficult access, take-offs and/or landings have direct supervision - appropriate protection against falling used while accesses the take-off areas - use of appropriate padding as protection when sliding - providing a suitable alternative where relevant (e.g. abseiling or being lowered) - the location and difficulty of the exit from the water - briefing participants on appropriate technique - equipment appropriately secured so the possibility of that equipment causing entanglement or entrapment is minimised - wear and potential for damage to equipment.
+- assessment of the fall zone (refer 7.6.5 Deep-water belays) - participant management ensures they do not interfere with each other's stability in access and take-off areas - the fall zone is clear of other people before each person slides - difficult access, take-offs and/or landings have direct supervision - appropriate protection against falling used while accesses the take-off areas - use of appropriate padding as protection when sliding - providing a suitable alternative where relevant (e.g. abseiling or being lowered) - the location and difficulty of the exit from the water - briefing participants on appropriate technique - equipment appropriately secured so the possibility of that equipment causing entanglement or entrapment is minimised - wear and potential for damage to equipment.